pdevito3/craftsman/README.md

 Have a request for something you don't see below?
 Join [our discord](https://discord.gg/TBq2rVkSEj) and let's talk about it!

-### Coming in 0.19
+### Coming in 0.20

+* TBD

+### Some 0.19 highlights

-* ✅ Test projects updated to use XUnit
+✅ Test projects updated to use XUnit

+✅ .NET 7

-* ✅ Integration tests have better service collection scoping and now have a service collection per test.
+✅ Integration tests have better service collection scoping and now have a service collection per test.
 This makes service mocking possible without clashing with other tests

-* ✅ Options Pattern Configuration
+✅ Options Pattern Configuration
-* 🚧 .NET 7
-* 🚧 TBD Dogfooding results

 ### Some 0.18 highlights